mvolkmann/blog/src/smalltalk.md

   `FrameMorph`, `ImageMorph`, `LabelMorph`, `LineMorph`, `PointerLineMorph`, and `TileResizeMorph`.

+### Buttons

+Button labels are automatically shortened to fit within the button width.
+It begins by removing spaces from right to left.
+It then removes vowels from right to left.
+Finally, it removes consonants from right to left and adds an ellipsis at the end.

 ### Button Issue

 The class `PluggableButtonMorph` uses the value of `Theme current buttonLabel`